Best Bladder Calming Foods and Drinks, According to a Urologist

 Best bladder-friendly drinks

 Water: You knew this one was coming right?
-Nothing can replace good old H20.
+Nothing can replace good old H2O.
 "If you experience bladder irritation on a regular basis, it's especially important to make sure you're drinking water throughout the day," Dr. Kelley says.

-He explains that water makes you pee (okay duh), which flushes bacteria out of the urinary tract.
+He explains that water makes you pee (okay, duh), which flushes bacteria out of the urinary tract.
 When bacteria hang out in the urinary tract too long, that's what can cause infections.
-That's why it's important it's consistently flushed out—literally.
-A good water goal to aim for is 11.5 cups a day.
-Don't like the taste of plain water?
-Add some fruit or herbs.
+That's why it's important it's consistently flushed out—literally—and why consuming foods and drinks that make you pee frequently is the goal.
+A good water goal to aim for is 11.5 cups a day; however, you may want to stay away from the bubbly stuff as sparkling water can be a (sneaky) bladder irritant for some folks.

-1. Breakfast
+Breakfast

-Urologists breakfasts are nutrient-dense: Think eggs with whole grain toast, fresh fruit smoothies, Greek yogurt, and smoked salmon with sliced avocado and cucumber.
+Urologist's breakfasts are nutrient-dense: Think eggs with whole grain toast, fresh fruit smoothies, Greek yogurt, and smoked salmon with sliced avocado and cucumber.

-“I love bananas, which are high in magnesium and potassium to allow for normal bowel function,” says says Mehran Movassaghi, MD, urologist and director of Men’s Health at Providence Saint John’s Health Center and Assistant Professor of Urology at Saint John’s Cancer Institute.
+“I love bananas, which are high in magnesium and potassium to allow for normal bowel function,” says Mehran Movassaghi, MD, urologist and director of Men’s Health at Providence Saint John’s Health Center and Assistant Professor of Urology at Saint John’s Cancer Institute.
 “I also eat nuts, berries, and eggs daily—and I always have berries fresh without any added sugar."
 He recommends eating them plain or tossing them in with unsweetened yogurt that contains bladder-friendly probiotics, like Greek yogurt or skyr.

-2. Lunch
+Lunch

 You can also use nuts, seeds, and berries as salad ingredients, all of which offer bladder-supporting properties, especially cranberries.
 Almonds, pistachios, pumpkin seeds, chia seeds, and cashews are all good sources of unsaturated fats and/or omega-3 fatty acids.

-3. Dinner
+Dinner

-4. Snacks
+Snacks

-Keep these simple and nutritious.
+In terms of snacks, simple, yet nutritious, is best.
 “I love to have unsalted almonds and hard boiled eggs,” says Dr. Movassaghi, as they’re high in protein, fiber, and healthy fats.
 “Keeping the fat content low minimizes both bowel and bladder irritation,” he says.
 Other ideas include egg cups packed with veggies and cheese, avocado or hummus on toast, homemade trail mix, or kale chips with nutritional yeast and garlic powder.

 Foods to avoid if you're concerned about bladder health